shimstone/shimstone.github.io/_posts/2020-03-26-12_Rules_to_Learn_to_code.md

 ---
-title: "12 Rules to Learn to Code"
+title: "[개발] 12 Rules to Learn to Code"
 date: 2020-03-26 08:26:28 -0400
-categories: Development
+categories: dev
 ---

 ## 1. Trick your brain with the 20min rule